Osaka rallies, tops Bencic to make Miami Open women's final

 For the former world No. 1, that’s major progress.

 The unseeded Osaka defeated No. 22 Belinda Bencic 4-6, 6-3, 6-4 on Thursday in the Miami Open semifinals.
-She’s in a championship match for the first time since the 2021 Australian Open, and will meet either No. 16 Jessica Pegula or No. 2 Iga Swiatek on Saturday.
+She’s in a championship match for the first time since the 2021 Australian Open, and will meet No. 2 Iga Swiatek for the title on Saturday.

 Maybe not even almost.
-She hid her face in an orange towel a few times right after the match ended, at least one tear clearly making its way down her right cheek.
+She hid her face in an orange towel a few times following the final point, at least one tear clearly making its way down her right cheek.
 Osaka entered this tournament ranked No. 77 in the world, will leave Miami no worse than 36th and would be back in the top 30 if she wins the title.

 It has been a long, trying and often emotional ride for Osaka since her win in the 2018 U.S. Open final over Serena Williams.
 She was rattled during a loss at Indian Wells on March 12 following a derogatory shout from a spectator, withdrew from last year’s French Open to address her mental state and left last year’s U.S. Open in tears.